ansys/ansys-tools-common/doc/source/index.rst

-Ansys tools common |version|
+Ansys Common Tools |version|
 ############################

-The Ansys tools project is a collection of tools for the PyAnsys ecosystem.
+Ansys Common Tools provides a collection of tools for the PyAnsys ecosystem.